padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 Based on the test results, we can provide guidelines for recovering from each network partition type.

-#### Type 0
+#### Type 0 Recovery Steps

+In Type 0, one (1) cache server is isolated.

 1. Fix network issues if any.
-1. Restart the isolated member.
+2. Restart the isolated cache server if it is unable to rejoin the cluster after the network issues have been resolved.
-1. Rebalance the cluster.
+3. Rebalance the cluster.

+#### Type 1 Recovery Steps

-#### Type 1, Type 2
+In Type 1, cache servers are isolated.

 1. Fix network issues if any.
-1. Check each member's CPU usage and available system resources.
+2. Check each isolated member's CPU usage and available system resources.
-1. Gracefully stop members in Split A.
+3. Gracefully stop the members not in quorum.
-1. Identify members that ran out of system resources.
+4. Identify the members that ran out of system resources.
-1. Increase system resources as needed for those members.
+5. Increase system resources as needed for those members.
-1. Restart the stopped members.
+6. Restart the stopped members.
-1. Wait for GemFire to auto-recover.
+7. Wait for GemFire to auto-recover the restarted members.
-1. Once the restarted members have successfully rejoined the cluster, check for data loss.
+8. Once the restarted members have successfully rejoined the cluster, check for data loss.
-1. GemFire is expected to fully recover persistent data.
+9. GemFire is expected to fully recover persistent data.
-1. Reingest non-persistent data.
+10. Reingest non-persistent data.

 :exclamation: Be aware that auto-restart can take a long time to complete depending on the data volume, disk speeds, and the number of failed members.
 For our simple cluster, it took nearly five (5) minutes.
 Expect a much longer time to complete for larger clusters.

-#### Type 3, Type 4
+#### Type 2 Recovery Steps

+In Type 2, locators and cache servers are isolated.

 1. Fix network issues if any.
-1. Check each member to see their CPU usage and available system resources.
+2. Check each isolated member's CPU usage and available system resources.
+Members here refer to both cache servers and locators.
-1. Stop or kill all members including the locators.
-1. Make sure to remove all data stores before restarting the cluster.
-1. Restart the cluster in a clean state.
+3. Gracefully stop the members not in quorum.
+4. Identify the members that ran out of system resources.
+5. Increase system resources as needed for those members.
+6. Restart the stopped locators first and then cache servers.
+7. Wait for GemFire to auto-recover the restarted members.
+8. Once the restarted members have successfully rejoined the cluster, check for data loss.
+9. GemFire is expected to fully recover persistent data.
-1. Reingest persistent and non-persistent data.
+10. Reingest non-persistent data.

-#### Type 5
+#### Type 3 Recovery Steps

+In Type 3, a quorum is established with only cache servers.
+The recovery steps are similar to Type 4.

 1. Fix network issues if any.
+2. Check each member to see their CPU usage and available system resources.
+3. Stop or kill all cache servers and locators.
+4. Make sure to remove all data stores before restarting the cluster.
+5. Restart the cluster in a clean state.
+6. Reingest persistent and non-persistent data.

+#### Type 4 Recovery Steps

+In Type 4, all locators are isolated.
+The recovery steps are similar to Type 3.

+1. Fix network issues if any.
+2. Check each member to see their CPU usage and available system resources.
+3. Stop or kill all members including the locators.
+4. Make sure to remove all data stores before restarting the cluster.
+5. Restart the cluster in a clean state.
+6. Reingest persistent and non-persistent data.

+#### Type 5 Recovery Steps

+In Type 5, members are able to communicate with locators but members themselves are not able to communicate with each other.

+1. Fix network issues if any.

+If there were network issues and they have been resolved:

+2. The cluster should be back to normal.
+Data loss is not expected.
+3. Nonetheless, check for data loss and inconsistency, and be prepared to reingest data as needed.
+4. Check client applications.

+If there were no network issues:

-1. Check each member's CPU usage and available system resources.
+2. Check each member's CPU usage and available system resources.
-1. Gracefully stop data nodes (not locators) in Split A.
-1. Increase system resources for those members as needed and restart them.
+3. Gracefully stop cache servers not in quorum.
+Locators need not be restarted.
-1. Identify members that ran out of system resources.
+4. Identify cache servers that ran out of system resources.
-1. Increase system resources as needed for those members.
+5. Increase system resources as needed for those cache servers.
-1. Restart the stopped members.
+6. Restart the stopped cache servers.
-1. Wait for GemFire to auto-recover.
+7. Wait for GemFire to auto-recover.
-1. Once the restarted members have successfully rejoined the cluster, check for data loss.
+8. Once the restarted cache servers have successfully rejoined the cluster, check for data loss.
-1. Data loss is not expected but be prepared to reingest data for the regions with data inconsistency.
+9. Data loss is not expected.
+Nonetheless, check for data loss and inconsistency, and be prepared to reingest data as needed.
-1. Check client applications.
+10. Check client applications.

 ---